Orange Collective

 Mitigation

-Arizona's Alternative Business Structures (ABS) regime explicitly permits non-lawyer ownership with court approval; other states run limited pilots and the regulatory trend is opening, not closing.
-General Legal operates within state bar rules and uses compliant entity structures.[1]
+Arizona's Alternative Business Structures (ABS) regime explicitly permits non-lawyer ownership with court approval and has licensed 100+ entities since 2021 — including KPMG Law US and Eudia Counsel in 2025 — while the UK's SRA has authorized its first AI-driven firm.
+The regulatory trend is opening, not closing.
+General Legal operates within state bar rules and uses compliant entity structures.[1][19][20][21][22]

 Risk

-Direct head-to-head with Crosby (Sequoia-backed) and Harvey on adjacent ground; CLM platforms reduce outsource demand if in-house teams scale.
+Direct head-to-head with Crosby (~$25.8M raised; 58-minute median turns) and Harvey ($11B) on adjacent ground; CLM platforms reduce outsource demand if in-house teams scale.

 Mitigation

-Crosby is per-document AI-native too — General Legal differentiates on SLA reliability, vertical playbooks, and a richer "what's market" dataset.
+Crosby is per-document AI-native too — General Legal differentiates on SLA reliability, vertical playbooks, a richer "what's market" dataset, and the deepest legal-AI engineering pedigree in the cohort.
 Harvey is a tool, not a firm — no SLA, no flat fee, no accountable work product.
-CLMs digitize storage and workflow but negotiation remains human-intensive — exactly the bottleneck General Legal absorbs.[4][7][8]
+CLMs digitize storage and workflow but negotiation remains human-intensive — exactly the bottleneck General Legal absorbs.[13][16][7][8]

 What we're watching